dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 * Returns the updated `employee_review` object as a response.

-Step 9: Define the endpoint for deleting an employee review:
+<span class="step-number">9</span> Define the endpoint for deleting an employee review:

 ```python
 @app.delete("/employee_reviews/{employee_id}")